aagoldingay/sb-shovel/README.md

 There are some fairly fundamental unit tests in this project, which can be run with `go test`.

-Unfortunately, the package used to interact with Azure Service Bus does not offer interfaces for Dependency Injection, and thus more work is required to refactor existing logic to support automated testing of the wider tool, without interacting with an Azure Service Bus resource.
+To run integration tests on sbcontroller module, you will need to configure `test_file/integration.json` using `test_files/integration_template.json` file as a guide.
+Those tests designed to interact directly with a real Azure Service Bus resource will not run on the CI pipeline.

 The `test_terraform` directory, and it's accompanying [README](test_terraform/README.md), offer a basic configuration for an Azure Service Bus resource to support user testing.